Gallopsled/pwntools/DOCKER.md

 ### Windows User Bind Mounts

 If you're a Windows user `$HOME` doesn't exist in the same way as on Linux, instead it is `%UserProfile%`.
-The command from above would look like:
+The command from above would look like this, assuming your editor is Visual Studio Code and you have code.exe in your `%PATH%`.

 ```sh
 C:\Users\user> mkdir Desktop\exploits